robcarver17/pysystemtrade/docs/userguide.md

 If weights are *cleaned*, then in a fitting period when we need a weight, but none has been calculated (due to insufficient data for example), an instrument is given a share of the weight.

-We also smooth weights with an EWMA to avoid trading when they change.

 ```
    apply_cost_weight: True
-   ewma_span: 125
    cleaning: True
 ```